 The Town of Perinton is located on the Eastern border of Monroe County, adjacent to Ontario County.
 The Town is 12 miles East of Rochester, NY, 88 miles East of Buffalo, NY and 79 miles West of Syracuse, NY.

-Bordering Monroe County towns include: East Rochester (East), Pittsford (West) and Penfield (North).
+Bordering Monroe County towns include: East Rochester (West), Pittsford (West) and Penfield (North).
 Ontario County towns include Victor (South) and Macedon (East).
 Eastview Mall is in Victor, but only 4 miles from the center of Perinton.

 The hamlet of Egypt – featuring Lollyop Farm – is in the Southeastern portion of Town.
 Bushnell’s Basin is a picturesque hamlet in the Southwestern portion of Town.

 The Village of Fairport runs along the Erie Canal in the middle of Town.

 The estimated population of 46,713 feeds 5 area school districts – Fairport, Victor, East Rochester, Penfield, and Pittsford.